 For this lab exercise, you will need a PC with LabVIEW® software.
-You can either do this in the lab or from any computer with access to the CWRUnet software library.
+You can do this in the lab, or any computer with the program installed.
 However, there WILL be a checkout of your program by the TAs in the lab.

-A LabVIEW® Tutorial:

-Displaying Scaled Random Numbers on a Chart
+A LabVIEW® Tutorial: Displaying Scaled Random Numbers on a Chart